 Each Participating Pension Fund, by a resolution of its board of trustees, shall appoint two Authorized Agents, who shall have the powers and duties set forth in this Section 9-1.
-In the absence of such appointments, the board president and board secretary of the Participating Pension Fund shall be deemed Authorized Agents.
 The Participating Pension Fund may change its Authorized Agents at any time upon written notice to the FPIF supported by a resolution of its board of trustees appointing a different individual(s).
 A board resolution appointing an Authorized Agent shall include the person's name, employer, business address, phone number, fax number (if applicable), and email address.